nicolasvancan/monvandb/diary/en/2_table_structures/2_file_struct.md

 ```

+Those callbacks above are not definitive.
+In the near future, I plan to create another module responsible for dealing with file access requests for getting and modifying data files, enabling many diferent threads to run in parallel on the same file.
+For the current purpose, is enough to use the functions the way they are.

 # Next steps

 This was an important step for advancing with my projects but was not direcly related to tables structures and so on.
 Now that I have an interface to access and use the binary tree easly, stored in folder files, I'll pursuit the table divisions.